Here’s your ultimate packing list for Coachella. This Coachella kit list will ensure you don’t forget a thing for your festival experience, trust me…

 Shorts – obviously a necessity, but the official Coachella Welcome Pack says to be careful of chafing, as it’s so hot and to bring some leggings.
 I’ll definitely add them to the bag, always useful when you’re travelling.
 As for shorts I bought these daisy beauts from River Island.

 I couldn’t resist the Billabong tropical trousers I found for my festival packing list from Zalando so they’re in the bag.
 I can wear these with boots in San Francisco and then sandals at Coachella.
 I’m just going to pack a loose-fitting black top to wear with them with and some cool hefty jewellery.
-I find New Look the best for cheap but decent chunky jewels.
-I a cool tribal one last week for £9.99, something similar in Topshop would be at least twice that.

 I’m also going to take my leopard skin hareem trousers – so comfy when I was in Oz and great for travelling in.
 Also, I’d never wear them in London so it’s nice to have some holiday clothes.

 Tops for Coachella Festival

 When I was in New Zealand I bought this cool bikini top from Quiksilver so I plan to wear that for a flash of bright under my tops.
 I’ve also got a bright pink bikini I got in the sale at River Island.
 Even if there’s no chance for a swim at least the bikini top will be cool.